IBM/DataStage/RemoteEngine/docker/README.md

 1. `--home <value>`: Sets the target IBM Cloud enviroment to either `ypprod` (Dallas data center - default) or `frprod` (Frankfurt data center).
 The project associated with this engine instance must be in same data center.
 1. `--select-version`: Set to true if you want to choose a specific version of remote engine.
 By default, this flag is set to false and the latest version is used.
 1. `--version`: Version of the remote engine to use; default will use the latest version.
+1. `--security-opt <value>`: Specify the security-opt to be used to run the container.
+1. `--cap-drop <value>`: Specify the cap-drop to be used to run the container.
 1. `--set-user <username>`: Specify the username to be used to run the container.
 If not set, the current user is used.
 1. `--set-group <groupname>`: Specify the group to be used to run the container/
 1. `--mount-dir "</path/to/local_dir:/path/on/container>"`: Specify folder you want to mount on the container.
 This flag can be specified multiple times.